-The Office was honored to share how its work is addressing the social, environmental, and behavioral determinants of children’s health and wellbeing, while also bridging the gap between clinical care and population health initiatives.
+The Office was honored to share how its work promoting healthy development is addressing the social, environmental, and behavioral determinants of health and well-being, while also bridging the gap between clinical care and population health initiatives.
 The Office gave one of three presentations during the State Population Health Initiatives session, which was moderated by Tekisha Everett, executive director of Health Equity Solutions.
 Scott Orsey, senior director of operations and strategy for the Office; Eminet Gurganus, manager of program implementation and evaluation; and I introduced the Office as a resource to local public health practitioners and community-based programs in the presentation “From Clinical Care to Population Health: The Story of Connecticut Children’s Office for Community Child Health.”
 Scott described how the evolution of child health services informed the creation of the Office and what the role and function of the Office is in the medical center and community.
 Eminet described how the Office is operationalizing two of its core strategies, which are 1) strengthening existing internal community-oriented programs and the community-oriented programs of our partners and 2) facilitating synergy among internal community-oriented programs and the community-oriented programs of our partners.
 She also shared examples of how these efforts empowered community-oriented programs to form stronger partnerships with clinical operations and advanced a comprehensive systems approach to supporting children and families.
-I described the Office’s efforts to serve as an innovation incubator for promising approaches that improve short- and long-term health outcomes for children, and how our Advancing Kids Innovation Program partners with individuals and organizations developing and implementing innovative strategies to promote children’s healthy development, strengthen families, and support communities.
+I described the Office’s efforts to serve as an innovation incubator for promising approaches that improve short- and long-term health outcomes for children, and how our Advancing Kids Innovation Program partners with individuals and organizations developing and implementing innovative strategies that are critical in promoting healthy development, strengthening families, and supporting communities.

 Representatives from the Office also facilitated one of five roundtable discussions, which were moderated by Millie Seguinot from the Southwestern Area Health Education Center and Melissa Touma from the Connecticut Department of Public Health.
 During the discussion, “Bridging Health and Community-Based Services: A Panel Discussion,” Kevin Borrup, associate director of Connecticut Children’s Injury Prevention Center; Eminet Gurganus, manager of program implementation and evaluation; Susan Roman, senior program manager of Connecticut Children’s Center for Care Coordination; and Tregony Simoneau, MD, co-director of the Asthma Center and director of the Severe Asthma Clinic, provided critical insights into embracing a systems perspective to child and family health and wellbeing through a series of sequenced and structured questions.
 During the conversation, program leaders: